agilepro/software-craftsmanship/docs/Protocols/error-response.md

 The book [Restful Web Services](https://books.google.de/books?id=XUaErakHsoAC&lpg=PP1&dq=restful+web+services&pg=PA197&hl=de#v=onepage&q=status%20code%20400&f=false) recommends using 400 for the error response in all cases.
 Facebook, like Twitter, [defines a “error” member](https://developers.facebook.com/docs/graph-api/using-graph-api/v2.4), and that is an object with code, sub-code, type, message for developer, message for user, title for user.
 It looks like you could use this member in any return object, or by itself.
 They did not think about multiple errors.
 They seem to believe that an error code and a subcode will describe everything.

 Amazon, [defines error codes](http://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html) as strings, and maps them to HTTP response codes.
 Their response is XML, but it has a member “error” with the fields code, message, request id, and resource.
-They don’t seem to have a common envelope.
+They don't seem to have a common envelope.

-There is a proposal to extend HTTP to include more information, but we don’t need to wait for that.
+There is a proposal to extend HTTP to include more information, but we don't need to wait for that.
 It is likely to be “error code” based.

 The JSON API organization suggests to using a return code for failures, and suggests 400 might be suitable.
 They recommends a top level member “errors” which is an array of objects.
 The error object is very detailed, but includes: id (unique for this instance), links (to explanations of the error), status (the http return code), code (application specific string value), title, detail, and some other unlikely details.